 Project PolliNation is a non-profit incorporated in the state of Texas.
 We have 501(c)(3) tax-exempt status.
 Donations are used for pollinator plant propagation and purchase, as well as any material costs necessary for installing pollinator community gardens.
 All time and expenses related to administration, marketing, garden design, planting, and maintenance is provided by the board.

-Project PolliNation is devoted to the protection of pollinators through the creation of native habitats and gardens and to spreading the joy and transformative power of gardening and butterfly life
+Project PolliNation seeks to conserve and cultivate pollinators through the creation of native plant gardens and to spread the joy and transformative power of gardening and the butterfly

 Site powered by Weebly.
 Managed by SiteGround